garyburke888/the_performance_academy_v1/TESTING.md

 4. Click on 'Find a Class'.
 5. Choose any class by clicking the image.
 6. Add item to bag.
-7. Choose another class and add to bag. (make sure you have at least two items in the bag, as the discount applies to bookings of more than one class).
+7. Choose another class and add to bag.
+(Make sure you have at least two items in the bag, as the discount applies to bookings of more than one class).
 8. Grand total should contain a discount of 10%, no matter what classes you have in it.

 ## 6. Register